 Are you ready to book your private professional skills training?
 Do you have any questions?

-• I’m not ready yet, but I want to sign up for your newsletter to receive your free resources.
+• I’m not ready yet, but I want to learn about your free resources.